Azure/AzOps/docs/wiki/Home.md

 If you'd like to contribute to the Wiki, please fork the AzOps repository and edit the Wiki pages within the `docs/wiki` directory.

-For up-to-date view on work items in flight, please visit the Project [board](https://github.com/Azure/AzOps/projects/1)
+For an up-to-date view on active work items, please visit the Project [board](https://github.com/Azure/AzOps/projects/1)